hkchengrex/XMem/docs/INFERENCE.md

 (For the Long-Time Video dataset, point `--davis_path` to either `long_video_davis` or `long_video_davis_x3`)

+You can also use my own script which evaluates much faster and produces identical results: [vos-benchmark](https://github.com/hkchengrex/vos-benchmark).

 ## On custom data

 Structure your custom data like this: